 A few words about the physical side:

 The Israel National Trail is full of beauty, but it isn’t easy.
-Even if you have hiked some challenging day hikes in the past, that doesn’t necessarily make you ready for the challenges of the trail.
+You might have hiked some challenging day hikes in the past.
+But that doesn’t necessarily make you ready for the challenges of this trail.
 Remember that you’re going to carry all your belongings on your back, sleep outside of your comfy home, and hike day after day.
 If you’ve already done some treks in your life, then you probably know how it’s going to feel.
 If it’s your first long trek, here are some tips to make the hike a bit more pleasant:

 When should you start the hike?